wintercms/docs/database/relations.md

 }
 ```

-> **Note:** If your relation is constrained in this fashion, the object returned will be a query builder, not the original relation class.
+> **NOTE:** If your relation is constrained in this fashion, the object returned will be a query builder, not the original relation class.
 You will need to use the `Relation` attribute to mark methods that return query builders as a relation method.

 ## Relationship types